 Costs of Protectionism

-For instance, suppose that China can produce 10 toys and 10 appliances per hour, while the United States can produce only 3 appliances or 6 toys per hour.
-The United States has a comparative advantage in toys and can trade them with China for appliances.
-Without trade, the opportunity cost per appliance would be 2 toys, but that cost could be reduced to 1 toy by trading with China.
+In yet another example, suppose that China can produce 10 toys and 10 appliances per hour, while the United States can produce only three appliances and six toys per hour.
+The United States can trade toys with China for appliances.
+Without trade, the opportunity cost per appliance would be two toys, but that cost could be reduced to one toy by trading with China.